Skip to Content

 DIY Pizza Peel - 12.3 - Orbital Rough Sanding

-Then, I put the piece of mahogany under my pizza peel and traced the shape of the long handle and knob.
-I used my bandsaw to cut slightly outside the line.
+I used another piece of mahogany under my pizza peel and traced the shape of the long handle and knob.

 Once the mahogany was cut out, I placed it on top of the pizza peel and sketched the half moon the same circumference as the circle.
 I cut this out on the bandsaw.

 Next, I used wood glue and my wood glue dispenser to spread glue evenly on the piece.
-I clamped it down with F clamps and let it dry for a few hours.
+I clamped it down with F-clamps and let it dry for a few hours.

-Finally, I used my belt sander to create a smooth transition from the pizza peel long handle to the wood pizza peel.
-I smoothed the edges on the spindle sander with the small spindle.
+I used my belt sander to create a smooth transition from the pizza peel long handle to the wood pizza peel.

 DIY Pizza Peel - 25 - roundover